techgrounds/techgrounds-koekienator/01_Security/SEC-04 Symmetric Encryption.md

 ## Assignment
 - Find one more historic cipher besides the Caesar cipher.
 - Find two digital ciphers that are being used today.
+- Make a symmetrically encrypted message and let a peer decipher it.

 ## Results
 ### What is the definition of a Cipher.